lexcytech/coffee-shop-sales-analysis/README.md

 ---
 ## skills deployed
 Data cleaning and transformation
-. sorted and fliltered the data to remove duplicate values .	 added the revenue column by multiplying the quantity sold and unit cost using the syntax (=H2*D2) .	 added the month-name columns by using the syntax  (=TEXT(B2,"mmm") .	 added the weekday column by using the syntax (=TEXT(B2, "dddd") .	 added the hour of the day column by using the syntax (=HOUR(C2)
+1. sorted and fliltered the data to remove duplicate values
+2. added the revenue column by multiplying the quantity sold and unit cost using the syntax (=H2*D2)
+3. added the month-name columns by using the syntax  (=TEXT(B2,"mmm")
+4. added the weekday column by using the syntax (=TEXT(B2, "dddd")
+5. added the hour of the day column by using the syntax (=HOUR(C2)
+# ANALYSIS
+1. Total transaction by Product Category
+  - Objective: Determine the revenue contribution of each product category.
+  - Pivot Table Setup:
+    .
+Rows: product_category
+    .
+Values: count of transaction
+2. Total Revenue by Product Type
+ - Objective: Identify which product types generate the most revenue.
+ - 	Pivot Table Setup:
+	.
+Rows: product_type
+	.
+Values: Sum of REVENUE